OrangeShark/guile-git/README.md

 You can then:

 - Create a pull request on gitlab
-- Send a patch to one of the maintainer
+- Send a patch to one of the maintainers
 - Come and ping `amz3` or `OrangeShark` about it at `#guile@irc.freenode.net`.

 And don't forget to add a unit test!